josebastiase/RHEA/README.md

 | Hydraulic conductivity layer 1 | k | 1.0E-4  | m/s |
 | Hydraulic conductivity layer 2 | k | 1.0E-8  | m/s |

 The RHEA files for this scenario are found in `test/tests/terzaghi_layers/`.
-There important files are:
+The important files are:

 1.  `test/tests/terzaghi_layers/Workflow_TerzaghiImportDataLayers.ipynb`.
 [Jupyter notebook](https://jupyter.org/) that creates the files containing the sptially-varying properties that are going to be used by RHEA.
 The files created are `K.data`, `p.data`, `L.data` and `G.data`.

 2. `test/tests/terzaghi_layers/TerzaghiImportDataLayers.i`.
 This is the RHEA input file.
 Run it using the `rhea-opt` executable you created during compilation: `../../../rhea-opt -i TerzaghiImportDataLayers.i`.

+3. `test/tests/terzaghi_layers/plot_results.py`.
+This is a python file that plots the results, demonstrating agreement between RHEA and the analytical formulae derived by Hickson et al., as shown below.
+If you require more precise agreement, simply decrease the time-step size in `TerzaghiImportDataLayers.i`.

 <p align="center">
  <img src="test/tests/terzaghi_layers/Terzaghis_problem_layers.png">